 Do we have to use the same students for all tasks?

 You will select one focus class for tasks 1-3 of this assessment, meaning your group of students should remain the same.
-If you are taking the Elementary Education edTPA, you may use a different focus class in Task 4 than the focus class used in Tasks 1-3.
+If you are taking one of the four task Elementary Education edTPA handbooks, you may use a different focus class in Task 4 than the focus class used in Tasks 1-3.